uber/react-view/README.md

 This example also demonstrates how to opt-in into TypeScript support.
 Since we use babel as the compiler, you can simply add additional presets (`preset-react` is applied by default).
 If you are using additional components or dependencies, you need to pass them through `scope`.

-You could also pass just a naked JSX element:
+It can also compile a naked JSX element:

 ```tsx
 <h2>Hey</h2>
 ```

-or pretty much anything that could be executed after the return statement of JS function:
+Or pretty much anything that can be executed after the return statement of JavaScript function:

 ```js
 2 + 5;